sirlordt/memory_guard/DOC.en.md

-# MemoryGuard Library
+# TryCatchGuard Library

 ## Overview

-MemoryGuard is a C++ library designed to catch and handle segmentation faults (SIGSEGV) in a controlled manner.
+TryCatchGuard is a C++ library designed to catch and handle segmentation faults (SIGSEGV) in a controlled manner.
 It provides a try-catch-like mechanism for handling invalid memory accesses, such as null pointer dereferences or accessing invalid memory addresses, without crashing the application.

 ## Features